Placement process and employment procedures

 Becoming an accredited training practice doesn’t guarantee that you’ll have a general practice registrar placed with you.
 Registrar numbers fluctuate between terms, and sometimes the number of registrars is fewer than the number of practices.
 To provide the best possible opportunity for accredited training practices to have registrars placed, the RACGP balances the number of practices accredited with the number of registrars.

 Placement is subject to the availability of registrars, funding, equity of distribution and the suitability of the practice.
 Therefore, while every effort is made to ensure the needs of priority areas of workforce shortage are met, the RACGP doesn’t guarantee that a registrar will be placed in a practice in each or any calendar year.
 Practices are expected to be ready to accept and train registrars at any stage of training, particularly those on their first placement.
-All practices are expected to participate in registrar training during each accreditation cycle and be willing to train the full range of registrars, including GPT1 and 2 registrars, unless the RACGP has applied conditions to the contrary.
+All practices are expected to participate in registrar training including full participation in the RACGP placement process during each accreditation cycle and be willing to train the full range of registrars, including GPT1 and 2 registrars, unless the RACGP has applied conditions to the contrary.
+Gaps in seeking registrars for more than two consecutive terms may impact accreditation unless there are unforeseen and extenuating circumstances.

 For more information, please refer to the Placement Policy.